MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 You can enter a page value or page range in the **Pages** parameter.
 Example: 1 or 3-5.

+>[!IMPORTANT]
+> Models trained and published before 8/4/2021 may fail at flow save or run time when using **Pages** parameter.
+If such error happens, you will need to retrain and republish your model.

 >[!NOTE]
 > If you have a large document with only one form, we strongly recommend to **use the Pages parameter to aim at your form and therefore reduce the cost of model prediction and increase performance**.
 However, the page range should contain a **unique form** for the action to return correct data.
 >